-- Parents may park in the designated parking areas to walk students to class. - Elementary students arriving before 8:05 A.M. should go to the extended care room or playground, depending on where the on-duty teachers are located.
-After 8:05 A.M. students should report directly to their classroom. - Elementary students arriving after 8:15 A.M. must sign-in at the office. - Secondary students should be dropped off at the gym when arriving before 7:50 A.M. - Secondary students arriving after 8:00 A.M. must sign-in at the office.
+- Parents may park in the designated parking areas to walk students to class. - pK- 4th grade students arriving before 8:00 A.M. should go to the extended care room or playground, depending on where the on-duty teachers are located.
+After 8:00 A.M. pk-4th grade students should report directly to their classroom. - Fifth and 6th grade students who arrive before 7:55 should go to the extended care room or playground, depending on where the on-duty teachers are located After 7:55 A.M.
+5th and 6th grade students should report directly to their classroom. - Elementary students arriving after the start of class. must sign-in at the office. - Secondary students should be dropped off at the gym when arriving before 7:50 A.M.

+• Secondary students arriving after 8:00 A.M. must sign-in at the office.